 No. SELweb is a direct assessment in which students demonstrate their competence by solving challenging social and emotional tasks.
 For example, to measure emotion recognition, children look at faces and indicate what each person is feeling.
 With SELweb students demonstrate their competence, similar to typical assessments for academic subjects.

 SELweb assess four social and emotional competencies: emotion recognition, social perspective-taking, social problem-solving, and self-control.
-Because these competencies largely reflect students’ thinking, they are difficult to measure with survey and observation tools but well-measured through direct assessment.
+Because these competencies largely reflect students’ thinking, they are difficult to measure with survey and observation tools but are well-measured through direct assessment.
 In addition, the development of these competencies is correlated with reductions in problem behaviors and improvements in social skills, social acceptance and academic outcomes.

 Yes.
 All SELweb competencies are part of CASEL’s definition of SEL competencies.
 Emotion recognition and social perspective-taking are part of “Social Awareness.”
 Social problem-solving is represented in “Relationship Skills” and “Responsible Decision-Making.”
 Self-control is part of “Self-Management.”